jadijadi/lpic1book/content/1024_use_debian_package_management.md

 Reading state information...
 Done
-The following packages will be REMOVED: linux-image-3.16.0-25-generic linux-image-extra-3.16.0-25-generic 0 upgraded, 0 newly installed, 2 to remove and 0 not upgraded.
+The following packages will be REMOVED: linux-image-3.16.0-25-generic linux-image-extra-3.16.0-25-generic 0 upgraded, 0 newly installed, 2 to remove, and 0 not upgraded.
-After this operation, 203 MB disk space will be freed.
+After this operation, 203 MB of disk space will be freed.
 Do you want to continue?
 [Y/n] y
 ```